syntax-ray/demo-f_e-migration/README.md

 # demo-f_e-migration

-This is a demo project to set up and test data migration from sql server to postgres to a third party system.
+Data Migration Solution

-In this demo project:
+In this project there is a demo/test situation:
-    The example situation is a loan lending company wants to move loan data from sql server to the third party system.
+    The example situation is a loan lending company wants to move loan data from sql server to a their data migration server which has a postgres db.

 ## How to run